codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-Classes-831c.md

 It's simple, just add `class="my-first-class"` or `class="my-second-class` to the tag.

-On the top left, we have a HTML document `example.html` that is using it all.
-Feel free to play with it, you can see the result in the bottom left window.
+On the top left hand pane, we have a HTML document `example.html` that is using it all.
+In this example we have embedded the CSS directly into the HTML document as we have seen before un Unit 3 : Introduction to CSS.
+Feel free to play with it, you can see the result in the bottom left hand pane.

 ### In short :